neiljohnston/nested-task-list-mobx-react/README.md

 **Why Material-UI** - The authors have done a fantastic job creating components that are visually attractive, precise and also functional.
 I knew it would be a great library to get me up and running quickly.

+### Style

+This project uses the [Airbnb Javascript + React Style Guide](https://github.com/airbnb/javascript) for coding style, and is configured for linting using ESLint.

 ## Project Structure

 For a project of this scale one of the primary considerations was keeping the design simple and understandable.
 Hence we have: